Assistance programs Lake County and Gary Indiana

 Northwest Indiana Community Action Corporation is a leading non-profit that is dedicated to fighting poverty and helping the needy as well as low income.
 They administer several programs including, but not limited, to the following.

 Home weatherization uses federal government grants to help people save energy and money by improving the comfort and efficiency of your home.
 Or Lake County families may benefit from the low income Energy Assistance Program which can provide a one time cash grant payment towards their heating and utility bills.

 Subsidized rent help may be available from the Housing Choice Voucher Program.
-A number of Tax Preparation and Financial Literacy services are available, including VITA and matched savings accounts as part of Individual Development Accounts.
+A number of Tax Preparation and Financial Literacy services are available, including VITA and matched or emergency savings accounts as part of Individual Development Accounts.
 Other social services available include Family Development, such as personalized coaching and counseling to help people work through barriers of poverty.